sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Install Mirror Registry

-Note: Be sure to add the folowing to /etc/hosts, otherwise you might see a "segmentation violation":
+Note: Be sure to add the folowing to /etc/hosts, otherwise you might see a "_segmentation violation_" error:

 ```
 127.0.0.1   <output of hostname command>